TFHS Student Handbook

 Transfer students will be assigned specific courses at the time of enrollment.
 Prospective non-resident students who arrive later than ten (10) school days after the beginning of the semester will not be permitted to enroll unless state law otherwise requires their enrollment or there is room under the nonresident cap.

 All full time 9-11th grade students in Thompson Falls High School must be enrolled in a minimum of six (6) ½- credit bearing classes, including a minimum of three (3) core classes.
-Juniors may seek a Work Release period.

 Except as required by law where a senior may be experiencing educational disruption, must be enrolled in a minimum of five (5) ½-credit bearing high school courses, three (3) of which must be a core class.
-Seniors may fill their remaining schedule with a combination of teacher aide, School to Work period, dual-enrollment courses or unscheduled (SKIP) periods.
+Seniors may fill their remaining schedule with a combination of teacher aide, dual-enrollment courses or unscheduled (SKIP) periods.
 The Board of Trustees may award credit to a student who satisfactorily completes a course in a period of time shorter or longer than typically required by law.

 Senior Privilege (Skip)